-In this blog post, we’re going to break down the features of both tools ( VidIQ vs Tubebuddy) and help you decide which one is right for you.
-So, which is it: vidIQ and tubebuddy? read on to find out!
+In this blog post, we’re going to break down the features of both tools ( VidIQ vs Tubebuddy), starting from what they are, top features, pricing plan, review potential, and more to help you decide which one is right for you.
+So, which is it: VidIQ and Tubebuddy? read on to find out!

-VidIQ is a web platform which shows you how well your YouTube videos are optimized for search, discoverability, engagement, social sharing and conversions.
+VidIQ is a web platform that shows you how well your YouTube videos are optimized for search, discoverability, engagement, social sharing, and conversions.

-They also offer call tracking feature which tracks where the leads come from.
+They also offer a call tracking feature that tracks where the leads come from.
 Their plan starts at $19/mo or $199/yr.
 You can have multiple users with separate login credentials paying for each account, but only one free trial account.

-The features include: a competitive analysis, keyword discovery, YouTube analytic insights, YouTube tagging (similar to KeywordTagging for Google AdWords), and YouTube audience demographics.
+The features include competitive analysis, keyword discovery, YouTube analytic insights, YouTube tagging (similar to KeywordTagging for Google AdWords), and YouTube audience demographics.

 What is TubeBuddy?

-They also offer a 14 day free trial which includes all features of the full package except that it only allows 5 videos to be edited instead of unlimited number of videos as in the full package.
+They also offer a 14-day free trial which includes all features of the full package except that it only allows 5 videos to be edited instead of an unlimited number of videos as in the full package.

-One of the main purposes of using either tool (vidIQ vs tubebuddy) is to help with keyword discovery for your videos.
-Both tools have a great amount of features when it comes to finding keywords.
+One of the main purposes of using either tool (vidIQ vs Tubebuddy) is to help with keyword discovery for your videos.
+Both tools have a great number of features when it comes to finding keywords.
 VidIQ offers a “keyword explorer” which is very in-depth and helpful for those who want to find new keywords as well as related keywords.

 YouTube analytic insights